-Profile maintains an instance of each customer profile, merging data together to form a “single source of truth” for the individual.
-This unified data is represented using what is known as a “union view”.
-A union view aggregates the fields of all schemas that implement the same class into a single schema.
-When composing a schema using the UI or API, you can enable the schema for use with Real-time Customer Profile and tag it for inclusion in the union view.
+The system maintains an instance of each customer profile, merging data together to form a “single source of truth” for the individual.
+This unified data is represented using what is known as a “union schema” (sometimes referred to as a “union view”).
+A union schema aggregates the fields of all schemas that implement the same class into a single schema.
+When composing a schema using the UI or API, you can enable the schema for use with Real-time Customer Profile and tag it for inclusion in the union.
 The tagged schema will then participate in the schema definition being fed to Profile.

-As XDM Individual Profile and XDM ExperienceEvent data is ingested and managed by Catalog, it triggers Real-time Customer Profile to begin ingesting data that has been enabled for its use.
+As XDM Individual Profile and XDM ExperienceEvent data is ingested into the Data Lake, Real-time Customer Profile ingests any data that has been enabled for its use.
 The more interactions and details that are ingested, the more robust individual profiles become.

-XDM Individual Profile data helps inform and empower actions across any channel or Adobe solution integration, and when paired with a rich history of behavioral and interaction data, this data is used to power machine learning.
+XDM Individual Profile data helps inform and empower actions across any channel or Adobe product integration.
+When paired with a rich history of behavioral and interaction data, this data can be used to power machine learning.
 The Real-time Customer Profile API can also be used to enrich the functionality of third-party solutions, CRMs, and proprietary solutions.